 Assuming you have searched your soul and are positive you’re suited to the independent life – you’re disciplined, resourceful, good at what you do and can maintain your sanity working on your own, among other qualities – these suggestions I recently gave a friend may help you get started:

 Get a website.
 People expect you to have one, and you look less professional if you don’t.
 Writer Paul Lima calls this “the foundation of your business.”
-See more of his thoughts in Secrets of Successful Independents.
+See more of his thoughts in my summary of his talk, Secrets of Successful Independents.